 The School Centered Initial Teacher Training (SCITT) trains over 35 colleagues in a combination of subjects and from both the primary and secondary phase.
 Our CPD strand responds directly to the needs identified by our alliance head teachers.
 Many bids for funding for School to School Support have been successful.
 Most recently, this has included a successful Strategic School Improvement Fund bid for a project to support disadvantaged students improve progress and attainment in reading and literacy at key transition points in their education.

-James is an experienced Assistant Head Teacher at Sponne School, the lead school in the SWAN Teaching School Alliance and has responsibility for leading on the operational aspects of the secondary phase programme of the Teaching School.
+James is an experienced teacher at Sponne School, the lead school in the SWAN Teaching School Alliance and has responsibility for leading on the operational aspects of the secondary phase programme of the Teaching School.
 James’ role incorporates overseeing all aspects of the secondary phase programme and liaising with Alliance schools and other partners to ensure that the programme of CPD offered by the Teaching School provides colleagues with the opportunities and support they need for continued development.
 A key strength of the Alliance that is led by James, are the range of network meetings that are facilitated by the Teaching School and these allow colleagues from many different schools in a wide range of curriculum, pastoral and whole school areas to meet and plan collectively.

 James is the lead facilitator on a wide range of the Teaching School’s CPD programmes, including the updated National Professional Qualification for Senior Leaders (NPQSL) and National Professional Qualification for Middle Leaders (NPQML), along with accredited national programmes such as the Outstanding Teacher Programme (OTP).
 James also works closely with colleagues within the Alliance to develop and facilitate bespoke training packages covering a wider range of training needs identified within schools.

 Assistant Head Teacher at Sponne School and Lead on Teaching and Learning